JamshedAlamQaderi/KTransport/README.md

 # Contributing

-We welcome contributions to Spintaxkt!
+We welcome contributions to KTranport!
 If you have an idea for a new feature or bug fix, please open an issue or pull request.

 ## Support